ulbmuenster/dataasee/docs/arc42.md

 * The native schema is created via SQL (during build)
 * Enumerated types are inserted via SQL (during build)
-* The initialization script loads the schema and preloaded data
+* The initialization script restores the database on start from the latest back-up and backs up the database before shutdown.

 #### Backend